sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 ## What is rate limiting and how does it work?

 Rate limits are calculated in Requests Per Second (RPS).
 For example, let’s say a developer only wants to allow a client to call the API a maximum of 10 times per minute.
-In this case the developer would apply a rate limit to their API expressed as "10 requests per 60 seconds".
-This means that the client will be able to successfully call the API up to 10 times within any 60 second interval and after that the user will get an error stating their rate limit has been exceeded if they call it an 11th time within that time frame.
+In this case, the developer would apply a rate limit to their API expressed as "10 requests per 60 seconds".
+This means that the client will be able to successfully call the API up to 10 times within any 60 second interval and after that, the user will get an error stating their rate limit has been exceeded if they call it an 11th time within that time frame.

 ## Types Of Rate Limiting

-Tyk offers the following rate limiting algorithms to protect your APIs:
+Tyk offers the following rate limit algorithms to protect your APIs:

 1. Distributed Rate Limiter.
 Recommended for most use cases.
 Implements the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 2. Redis Rate Limiter.
 Implements the [sliding window log algorithm](https://developer.redis.com/develop/dotnet/aspnetcore/rate-limiting/sliding-window).
 3. Fixed Window Rate Limiter.
 Implements the [fixed window algorithm](https://redis.io/learn/develop/dotnet/aspnetcore/rate-limiting/fixed-window).

-When the rate limits are reached, Tyk will block request with a [429 (Rate Limit Exceeded)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) response.
+When the rate limits are reached, Tyk will block requests with a [429 (Rate Limit Exceeded)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) response.

 ### Distributed Rate Limiter (DRL)

 This is the default rate limiting mechanism in Tyk Gateway.
 It's implemented using a token bucket implementation that does not use Redis.
 In effect, it divides the configured rate limit between the number of addressable gateway instances.
-It's characteristics are:
+Its characteristics are:

 - A rate limit of 100/min with 2 gateways yields 50/min rate per gateway
 - Unreliable at low rate limits where requests are not fairly balanced